ibm-cloud-docs/vpc/backup_service_vpc_create_policy.md

    1. To create cross-regional copies of your backup, select the geography and regions where you want to have a copy.
 Remember, you can have only one copy per region.
    1. Click the toggle to enable remote copy in the selected region.
    1. If the source snapshot is encrypted by using a customer-managed key, you must select the encryption service instance and provide the key name.
 If you prefer, you can create a service instance or encryption key by following the links.
-      * {{site.data.keyword.keymanagementserviceshort}} - it can be used when the original back is encrypted by using the {{site.data.keyword.keymanagementserviceshort}} service.
+      * {{site.data.keyword.keymanagementserviceshort}} - it can be used when the original volume is encrypted by using the {{site.data.keyword.keymanagementserviceshort}} service.
-      * {{site.data.keyword.hscrypto}} - it can be used when the original back is encrypted by using the {{site.data.keyword.hscrypto}} service.
+      * {{site.data.keyword.hscrypto}} - it can be used when the original volume is encrypted by using the {{site.data.keyword.hscrypto}} service.
    1. Click **Apply changes** to save the new plan.
 The list of plans is updated in the policy details page.

 1. If you want to make any changes, click the **Edit icon** ![Edit icon](../icons/edit-tagging.svg "Edit") for that plan.
 If you want to delete the plan, click the delete icon.